“If you have a garden and a library, you have everything you need”. Marcus Tullius Cicero.

 The process is a sort of meditation, an exploration of the unseen, unveiling a sort of transcendent, a hidden universal truth, something archetypical that can connect us and resonate with everyone.

-These perceptions, or maybe I should say visions, are evocative, timeless, silent, solitary, ethereal, deep; made of light and dark, transparencies and fading colours.
+These perceptions, or maybe I should say visions, are evocative, timeless, silent, solitary, ethereal, deep; made of textures and grain, light and dark for the chiaroscuro studies that allowed me to focus better on black-white-grey and values, transparencies, and fading colours for the colorful series.
 They come through an atmospheric, mysterious and transient nature, an impermanent beauty, but always looking for harmony and with the purpose of a better knowledge of who we are…

 To be continued…